grafana/grafana/docs/sources/datasources/loki.md

 #### Log context

 When using a search expression as detailed above, you can retrieve the context surrounding your filtered results.
-By clicking the `Show Context` link on the filtered rows, you'll be able to investigate the log messages that came before and after the log message you're interested in.
+By clicking the `Show Context` button on the filtered rows, you'll be able to investigate the log messages that came before and after the log message you're interested in.

 #### Live tailing